 If you have persistent heel pain, schedule a diagnostic assessment with our own licensed Chiropodists (foot specialists).
 Use the booking form below or call 416-769-FEET(3338).

-A foot specialist and the knowledgeable staff at our foot clinic can also fit you for orthotics and help you find footwear and supports that are perfectly tailored for your needs and activities.
+A foot specialist and the knowledgeable staff at our foot clinic can also help you find footwear and supports best suited for your needs and activities.

-Our Toronto foot clinic is open Monday to Friday from 9am-6pm and Saturdays from 9am-4pm.
-You do not need a referral to become a patient at our Foot clinic.
+Our Toronto foot clinic is open Monday to Friday from 9 am-6 pm, Saturdays from 9 am-4 pm and Sundays from 10 am to 4 pm.
+You do not need a referral to become a patient at our foot clinic.

 The following factors and existing foot conditions can increase your risk of developing a heel spur: